 Upon walking in, I was taken aback for the sheer number of options available for customers’ Rover or Ginger to eat.
-Seriously, there were two aisles devoted to food (dry and wet), giant economy-sized bags and tiny single-use bags, ranging from expensive and cheap.
+Seriously, there were two aisles devoted to food (dry and wet), giant economy-sized bags and tiny single-use bags, ranging from expensive to cheap.
 This got me thinking.
 Who are these companies trying to appeal to?
 The dogs or the owners?
 Well, a bit of both, actually!

-Price was another factor that I was surprised didn’t make the list from my Blog Squad respondents.
+Price was another factor that I was surprised didn’t make the list from my Quality Logo Products® respondents.
 For me, price determines a lot of decisions about my purchases.
 However, I suppose I’d apply the same philosophy I have about buying food for myself as I would for Fido.
 Just like I don’t buy steak or crab every night for dinner because it’s expensive, I wouldn’t want to do the same for my dog (sorry, Fido).
 But I don’t buy cheap, crappy food for myself, so I wouldn’t for him either.
 So, middle of the road it must be, and I’d buy an occasional bag of really nice food when there’s money left over or if I decide to give Fido a treat.
 You should always make sure you give your customers options with your pricing and features.
 Offer a low budget item, middle-of-the-road priced item, and include all the bells and whistles on an expensive product.
 That way, no matter what a customer’s finances are like, you’ll be able to attract them.